sangwook236/SWDT/doc/Tag-Usage-Guide.md

 	- // FIXME [task-id] >> `<brief description>`
 	- //  - `<detailed explanation>` (optional)
 - task-id
-	- modify / enhance / update / upgrade / fix / correct
+	- modify, enhance, update, upgrade, fix, correct
 		- When there are parts to be modified even though they are currently implemented.
 	- delete
 		- When some parts are written for other purposes like testing.